srimantapal205/Subject-Wise-Question---Answer/Azure Data Factory/Level-1.md

 ### Question 4: What is a linked service in Azure Data Factory?

-**Answer :** A linked service in Azure Data Factory is a connection object that defines how ADF connects to external data sources or systems.
+**Answer:** A linked service in Azure Data Factory is a connection object that defines how ADF connects to external data sources or systems.

 **Key Points about Linked Services:**